Gregory Korchmar And Tatyana Apraksina SPb 2010

 Gregory Korchmar and Tatyana Apraksina, St. Petersburg, 2010

-Composer Gregory Korchmar wrote his cantata If I were known as a violin bow in St. Petersburg, Russia, starting the composition in August 2012 and finishing in February 2013.
-The eight-movement composition, scored for soprano, violin and cello, sets texts from ten poems by a fellow St. Petersburg native, artist and writer Tatyana Apraksina.
-The texts selected by Korchmar reflect meditations on the metaphysics of music and musical performance.
-Korchmar’s and Apraksina’s resonance with St. Petersburg’s musical traditions informs the cantata, as do related spiritual and cultural affinities.
+Composer Gregory Korchmar (1947-2025) wrote his cantata If I were known as a violin bow in St. Petersburg, Russia, between August 2012 and February 2013.
+Scored for soprano, violin and cello, the eight-movement work premiered at the Petersburg Musical Spring festival in 2019.
+The cantata sets ten poems by a fellow St. Petersburg native, the artist and writer Tatyana Apraksina, whose texts offer meditations on the metaphysics of music and musical performance.
+The work is deeply informed by both artists’ resonance with St. Petersburg’s musical traditions and their shared spiritual and cultural affinities.

-Gregory Korchmar, a composer, pianist, harpsichordist and professor who studied under the Soviet composer Dmitry Shostakovich (1906-1975), has long been a visible exponent of St. Petersburg’s musical culture.
-He teaches composition at the St. Petersburg Conservatory and since 2006 has chaired the St. Petersburg Composers Union, having previously assisted the prominent composer Andrei Petrov (1930-2006), his predecessor in that post.
-For many years, Korchmar has served as the primary organizer for the annual Petersburg Musical Spring festival of contemporary classical music.
-He is the author of four symphonies and a series of operas, ballets, cantatas, oratorios and other choral and solo vocal works.
-He is an Honored Artist of the Russian Federation (1996), a laureate of the St. Petersburg government’s prize for work dedicated to the city’s three-hundredth anniversary (2003), and the recipient of a Pushkin Medal for contributions to the development, preservation and proliferation of national cultural traditions.
+A distinguished composer, pianist, and harpsichordist, Korchmar was a cornerstone of St. Petersburg’s musical life.
+A student of Dmitry Shostakovich (1906–1975), he later taught composition at the St. Petersburg Conservatory.
+From 2006, he chaired the St. Petersburg Composers’ Union, succeeding the prominent composer Andrei Petrov (1930–2006).
+For many years, Korchmar was the primary organizer of the annual St. Petersburg Musical Spring festival of contemporary classical music.
+His prolific output includes four symphonies, as well as numerous operas, ballets, cantatas, oratorios, and choral works.
+His contributions were recognized with the title of Honored Artist of the Russian Federation (1996), the St. Petersburg Prize (2003), and the Pushkin Medal for his role in preserving and advancing Russia’s national cultural traditions.

-The “voices” and “hands” of these mutual “friends” interweave in the texts and music of Korchmar’s cantata, as does Western and Eastern musical rite’s “frankincense of canon.”
-Korchmar’s opening movement sets Apraksina’s restatement of a Pythagorean-type creed of musical cosmology.
-His chronologically last setting, placed at the cantata’s center, gives a pentatonically inflected evocation of the legendary meeting between the sages Confucius and Lao Tse, as imagined in a 1999 poem dedicated by Apraksina to the sinologist Evgeny Torchinov (1956-2003), her professor at the St. Petersburg branch of the Russian Academy of Sciences’ Institute of Oriental Studies.
-The closing movement, “To the Violinist’s Hand,” musically follows the trajectory of “whirlwind ascent” of sound from virtuosically played instruments, with the musical anagrams of Bach and Shostakovich fused in the culminating sonic “communion” envisioned in Apraksina’s 2001 source poem.
-Interstitial slow and waltz movements seem to extend other lines suggested by late-period Shostakovich, in varied moods of pastoral lyricism (“I discovered my violin…,” “A mountain cello…”), existential starkness (“The measurement for my love’s weight…”) and rhapsody in the “transmutation” of creative immersion in the sublime materials of musical craft (“My friends are notes…,” “Fetish”).
+The “voices” and “hands” of these “friends” interweave within the cantata, as does the “frankincense of canon” found in Western and Eastern musical rites.
+The opening movement sets Apraksina’s restatement of a Pythagorean musical cosmology, while the central movement offers a pentatonically inflected evocation of the legendary meeting between the sages Confucius and Lao Tse.
+This setting, based on a 1999 poem dedicated to the sinologist Evgeny Torchinov (1956–2003), reflects Apraksina’s studies under him at St. Petersburg’s Institute of Oriental Studies.
+The closing movement, “To the Violinist’s Hand,” follows a “whirlwind ascent” of sound, where the musical anagrams of Bach and Shostakovich fuse in a culminating sonic “communion.”
+Interstitial slow and waltz movements echo the late-period Shostakovich, moving through moods of pastoral lyricism (“I discovered my violin…,” “A mountain cello…”), existential starkness (“The measurement for my love’s weight…”) and rhapsodic “transmutation” through creative immersion in the substance of musical craft (“My friends are notes…,” “Fetish”).

 Speak Your Mind